 Do the Windows security products you're considering address every security issue?
 Use this high-level checklist as a quick reference to make sure all your bases are covered.

-Windows Resource Protection (WRP) protects critical system
+Windows Resource Protection (WRP) protects critical system resources

 Windows Resource Protection has undergone some changes since its predecessor Windows File Protection was used to protect critical Windows system files.
 Learn about WRP's evolution and what it means to the security of your Windows shop in this excerpt from "Hacking Exposed Windows."